 Browse through thousands of available courses covering everything from storytelling to filmmaking and more.
 The cinematographer is the one who brings together the technical and creative aspects of filmmaking.
 Cinematography has come a long way since the debut of the first film in 1888.
 Where there was once only silence and black and white, there is now full color, digitalization, and beautiful musical scores to accompany it.

-As such, we have written a concise history of cinematography to provide light on the medium’s development up to now.
+As such, we have written a concise history of cinematography to shed light on the medium’s development up to now.
 Important moments in cinematic history, as well as the transition from black-and-white to color, are discussed.
 If you’re a movie buff, this is a great location to begin your research.

 When asked to define cinematography, what do you mean?